Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Materials and Methods

 \subsection{Experimental Setup}

-\subsubsection{Data Collection and Training.}
+\subsubsection{Data Collection and Training}

 Each algorithm was trained on \(1\text{e}^5\) samples of data collected over epochs of 10 days; the equivalent of 208 days of glucose data.
-Samples were collected from nine simulated patients (three children, three adolescents and three adults) and used to train each algorithm across three seeds.
+Samples were collected from 30 simulated patients (10 children, 10 adolescents and 10 adults) and individually each patient's data was used to train each algorithm across three seeds.
 Training and testing in adolescent and child populations is important for the adoption of T1D technology as these groups are typically more susceptible to high blood glucose events and increased glucose variability \cite{Miller2015CurrentRegistry}.
 The training data was collected using a PID algorithm tuned to achieve the maximum reward over a 10-day test period and noise was added to improve exploration within the generated dataset.
 Basal noise was introduced by using an Ornstein-Uhlenbeck process \cite{Bibbona2008TheNoise}.
 In addition, bolus noise was introduced by adding a 10\% estimation error to the simulated carbohydrate intake; this more closely models the uncertainty observed in patient calculations of bolus doses.
 The hyperparameters used for the offline RL algorithms were unchanged from their original implementations.
+This choice was made as hyperparameter optimisation would require patient interaction via the simulator to validate model performance; potentially harming the participant in the process.
+Hyperparameter selection could also be performed using offline evaluation methods however this is outside the scope of this work.

-\subsubsection{Evaluation.}
+\subsubsection{Evaluation}